 Piles - Ayurvedic View

-Piles are described as ARSHA in Ayurveda.
+Piles are described as ARSHA in Ayurved.
 This disease tortures the patient like an enemy and hence named Arsha.
 An unhealthy diet and lifestyle reduce digestive fire resulting in indigestion and imbalance in the doshas around the anorectal region.
 These produce Arsha or piles.

-Ayurveda has divided piles into two groups viz.
+Ayurved has divided piles into two groups viz.
 Shushkarsha (Dry piles) and Sravi Arsha (exudating or bleeding piles) from the treatment point of view.

-Signs and Symptoms of Piles in Ayurveda
+Signs and Symptoms of Piles in Ayurved

 Final Word On Piles Causes & Symptoms